daehwa/aYa-Calendar/README.md

 # aYa-Calendar
-This application find common empty time list among many people
+###This application find common empty time list among many people
+###This is for assignment (final project : make your own program using oop concepts).
+I made this application using JAVA
+###Thanks for prof.Sungahn Ko

 ![splash](./screenshot/splash.jpg)

 splash screen